junior-dev-for-life/katas/number-to-LCD/README.md

-## Goal: write a program that displays LCD style numbers.
+Write a program that displays LCD style numbers.

 ### Part 1